Borealis-BioModeling/qspy/docs/model-diagram-generator.md

-# ModelMermaidDiagram: Visualizing QSPy Models
+# ModelMermaidDiagrammer: Visualizing QSPy Models

-The `ModelMermaidDiagram` object in the `qspy.utils.diagram` module provides a convenient way to generate flowchart-style diagrams of your QSPy models using [Mermaid](https://mermaid-js.github.io/mermaid/).
+The `ModelMermaidDiagrammer` object in the `qspy.utils.diagram` module provides a convenient way to generate flowchart-style diagrams of your QSPy models using [Mermaid](https://mermaid-js.github.io/mermaid/).
 These diagrams help you visualize the structure of your model, including compartments, species, and reactions, and can be embedded in Markdown documentation or exported to standalone files.

 ---

-## What is `ModelMermaidDiagram`?
+## What is `ModelMermaidDiagrammer`?

-`ModelMermaidDiagram` is a utility class that takes a QSPy or PySB model and produces a Mermaid diagram representing the model's components and their interactions.
+`ModelMermaidDiagrammer` is a utility class that takes a QSPy or PySB model and produces a Mermaid diagram representing the model's components and their interactions.
 This is especially useful for documentation, presentations, and model review.

 ---